Ken Mattingly: Early life and education

 Mattingly was active in the Boy Scouts of America where he achieved its second highest rank, Life Scout.
-He graduated from Miami Edison High School in 1954, and went on to receive a Bachelor of Science degree in Aeronautical Engineering from Auburn University in 1958.
+He graduated from Miami Edison High School in 1954, and went on to receive a Bachelor of Science degree in aeronautical engineering from Auburn University in 1958.
 He was also a member of Delta Tau Delta fraternity (Epsilon Alpha chapter).

 Military career

-Mattingly joined the U.S. Navy as an Ensign in 1958 and received his aviator wings in 1960.
-He was then assigned to Attack Squadron Thirty-five (VA-35) at Naval Air Station Oceana, Virginia and flew Douglas A-1H Skyraider propeller aircraft aboard the aircraft carrier USS Saratoga from 1960 to 1963.
+Mattingly was commissioned in the U.S. Navy as an ensign in 1958 and received his aviator wings in 1960.
+He was then assigned to Attack Squadron Thirty-five (VA-35) at Naval Air Station Oceana, Virginia, and flew Douglas A-1H Skyraider propeller aircraft aboard the aircraft carrier USS Saratoga from 1960 to 1963.
 In July 1963, he was transferred to Heavy Attack Squadron Eleven (VAH-11) at Naval Air Station Sanford, Florida, where he flew Douglas A-3B Skywarrior jet aircraft for two years and deployed aboard USS Franklin D. Roosevelt.

-While based at Sanford, a fellow officer of Mattingly's was assigned to a undertake aerial photo reconnaissance of a launch from Cape Canaveral and convinced Mattingly to accompany him on this mission, where they observed the launch of Gemini 3 (carrying Mattingly's future Apollo 16 Commander John W. Young) from the air.
-After finishing his second cruise, Mattingly was frustrated in his attempt to join the United States Naval Test Pilot School at Naval Air Station Patuxent River since his cruise ended after the start of the class.
-However, he managed to obtain a place in the U.S. Air Force Aerospace Research Pilot School at Edwards Air Force Base in California, where future astronauts Edgar Mitchell and Karol J. Bobko were his classmates and his instructors included Charles Duke, his Apollo 16 crewmate, and Henry W. Hartsfield Jr., whom Mattingly would command on STS-4.
+While Mattingly was based at Sanford, a fellow officer invited him along on a mission to take aerial photos of the Cape Canaveral launch of Gemini 3 (carrying Mattingly's future Apollo 16 Commander John W. Young) from the air.

-Mattingly has logged 7,200 hours of flight time—which includes 5,000 hours in jet aircraft.
+During his second cruise, Mattingly attempted to join the United States Naval Test Pilot School at Naval Air Station Patuxent River, but the cruise ended after the class started.
+However, he was selected to attend the U.S. Air Force Aerospace Research Pilot School at Edwards Air Force Base in California, where future astronauts Edgar Mitchell and Karol J. Bobko were his classmates and his instructors included Charles Duke, his Apollo 16 crewmate, and Henry W. Hartsfield Jr., whom Mattingly later commanded on STS-4.